 Commercial flooring is a hardy type of flooring designed for constant use.
-It’s found in offices, shops, restaurants, hospitals, schools, and other busy commercial settings where lots of people walk to and fro, and so needs to withstand constant pressure.
+It’s found in offices, shops, restaurants, hospitals, schools, and other busy commercial settings where lots of people walk to and from, so needs to withstand constant pressure.

 But what are the types of commercial flooring?
 In this article, we’ll walk through the range of common durable materials used in commercial spaces, to give you a better understanding of which flooring to choose for your business.